GjikaByte/GjikaByte/README.md

 📊 OTC FLOW – Middle Office, Data Analyst

-At OTC Flow, I focus on developing and optimizing data pipelines using SQL and Python to streamline ETL processes for portfolio tracking and financial reporting.
+At OTC Flow, I focus on developing and optimising data pipelines using SQL and Python to streamline ETL processes for portfolio tracking and financial reporting.
 By leveraging PySpark, I analyze large datasets to provide actionable insights for sustainable commodities trading.
 Additionally, I automated reporting workflows using Python and Power BI, which improved operational efficiency and enabled real-time data visualization.
 My role also includes ensuring data integrity during database migrations, enhancing the reliability of analytics and quantitative analysis.

 💹 Freelance Data Analyst

-As a freelance data analyst, I collaborated with SMEs in Abruzzo, Italy to help them structure and manage their data and accounting workflows.
-Using Excel and Power BI, I created customized dashboards and reporting systems that empowered businesses to make data-driven decisions.
-My efforts contributed to improving operational transparency and efficiency, tailored to the unique needs of each client.
+As a freelance data analyst, I help clients structure and manage their data and accounting workflows.
+Using Excel and Power BI, I design dashboards and reporting systems that empower businesses to make data-driven decisions.
+My efforts contribute to improving operational transparency and efficiency.

 📈 Pertento Partners – Trader

-Managed global equity and fixed income trades, focusing on executing quantitative strategies to optimize performance and minimize market impact.
-Developed risk models to analyze sector and regional exposures, supported by hedging strategies aligned with portfolio objectives.
-Evaluated primary and secondary deal opportunities with a focus on sustainability and scalability, adapting to dynamic market conditions.
+At Pertento, I managed global equity and fixed income trades, focusing on executing quantitative strategies to optimise performance and minimise market impact.
+I developed risk models to analyse sector and regional exposures, supported by hedging strategies aligned with portfolio objectives.
+I evaluated primary and secondary deal opportunities with a focus on sustainability and scalability, adapting to dynamic market conditions.

 📉 IG Prime – Institutional Sales Trader

-Executed swaps and derivatives across multiple asset classes, incorporating quantitative approaches to enhance trading efficiency and ensure regulatory compliance.
-Automated trading processes using VBA, improving operational efficiency and streamlining trade execution.
-Conducted in-depth data analysis for electronic trading operations with SQL and Power BI.
+I executed swaps and derivatives across multiple asset classes, incorporating quantitative approaches to enhance trading efficiency and ensure regulatory compliance.
+I automated trading processes using VBA, improving operational efficiency and streamlining trade execution.
+I conducted in-depth data analysis for electronic trading operations with SQL and Power BI.

 👀 **Interests**